wushennn/ignite-team6/README.md

 # ignite-team6
-Sign Language recognition using to TensorFlow and Mediapipe.
+Sign Language recognition using TensorFlow and Mediapipe.

 ## model-training
 To run the code in the folder, install the following dependencies